P1eter/pAPPer/PROCESS.md

 # day 7
 Today I connected the movement and connection tabs to the back-end, made an attempt (WIP) to make the connection between the phone and the robot more stable and made a changed version of the server, so I can test things without a robot.
 I had trouble figuring out what the socket protocol is when the server runs on my laptop, since I could not set it on the server and there was barely any information on this specific topic.
 To solve this, I posted a question on stackoverflow, but nobody responded yet.

+# day 8
+Today I found some major issues with the connection.
+The app would crash on a reconnect with the robot, and the server would receive a lot of messages from unknown source.
+Little debug information was available, but I think the issues are fixed now.
+Furthermore, I connected the move fragment to the backend, so now the robot can move.
+I also added a toggle button to wake up the robot and let it go to sleep.